pimcore/data-hub/doc/10_GraphQL/07_Mutation/04_Asset_Mutations.md

 ## Update Asset

-This will rename the asset + update the data.
+This will rename the Asset and update the data.
 Request:
 ```
 mutation {